DimaYastrebov/DimaYastrebov/README.md

 # Hello, I'm DimaYastrebov! 👋🏻

-My name is Dima, and I'm a web developer from Ukraine.
+My name is Dmytro, and I'm a web developer from Ukraine.

 **Programming Languages:**
 - Node.js